 - Pingbacks are automated, exclusive to WordPress, and they usually don’t send any content.

-It’s extremely easy, since you only need to untick a checkbox in your WordPress settings.
+It’s extremely easy because you only need to untick a checkbox in your WordPress settings.

 1. Log in to your Dashboard.